cosmos/cosmos/WHITEPAPER.md

 ### The Quark Token

-While the Gnuclear hub is a multi-asset system, there is a native token called _quarks_.
-Quarks are the only staking token of Gnuclear.
+While the Atom hub is a multi-asset system, there is a native token called _quarks_.
+Quarks are the only staking token of Atom.
 Quarks are a license for the holder to vote, validate, or delegate to other validators.
 Like Ethereum's ether, quarks are also used to pay for transaction fees to mitigate spam.
 Additional quarks are issued to validators and those who delegate to validators.

-The initial distribution of quark tokens and validators on Genesis will go to the funders of the Gnuclear crowdsale (80%), and the Gnuclear foundation (20%).
+The initial distribution of quark tokens and validators on Genesis will go to the funders of the Atom Crowdsale (80%), and the Atom Foundation (20%).
 From genesis onward, 30% of the initial quark distribution will be rewarded to validators and delegators.